emqx/cloud-docs/en_US/billing/billing_information.md

 </table>

-After you complet the setting, click **Next** to add or update the card information.
+After you complete the setting, click **Next** to add or update the card information.

 ## Edit or Update Credit Card Information